u-boot/u-boot/doc/board/toradex/colibri_imx7.rst

 * **Device configuration data**
 * **User image**: U-Boot image (``u-boot-dtb.bin``)

 IMX image adjustments prior to flashing
 ---------------------------------------

 1. U-Boot for both Colibri iMX7 NAND and eMMC versions is built with HABv4 support (`AN4581.pdf
 <https://www.nxp.com/docs/en/application-note/AN4581.pdf>`_)
-enabled by default, which requires to generate a proper Command Sequence File (CSF) by srktool from NXP (not included in the U-Boot tree, check additional details in introduction_habv4.txt) and concatenate it to the final ``u-boot-dtb.imx``.
+enabled by default, which requires generating a proper Command Sequence File (CSF) by srktool from NXP (not included in the U-Boot tree, check additional details in introduction_habv4.txt) and concatenate it to the final ``u-boot-dtb.imx``.

-2. In case if you don't want to generate a proper ``CSF`` (for any reason), you still need to pad the IMX image so i has the same size as specified in in **Boot Data** section of IMX image.
+2. In case you don't want to generate a proper ``CSF`` (for any reason), you still need to pad the IMX image so it has the same size as specified in the **Boot Data** section of the IMX image.
 To obtain this value, run:

 .. code-block:: bash